LivingSocial launches Shop, a rival to Groupon Goods

-SAN FRANCISCO LivingSocial, the second-largest daily deal company, launched its first product sales business on Tuesday, a move that creates a new competitor to Groupon Inc's Goods business.
+SAN FRANCISCO, July 17 LivingSocial, the second-largest daily deal company, launched its first product sales business on Tuesday, a move that creates a new competitor to Groupon Inc's Goods business.

 LivingSocial Shop will sell discounted merchandise in deals that are tied to a theme.
 The first collection is called Beach Bound and includes towels, beach toys and a water bottle.